Clyux/webradio_tester/README.md

 [AngularJS](http://angularjs.org/), [Yeoman](http://yeoman.io/), ... apps that use
 web sockets to add real-time functionality.

-### Install all the node modules
+### Install the Application
     npm install

-Then for the bower components
+This command will run grunt at the end.
+So make sure you have Grunt installed.
+To do so, just type
-    bower install
+    npm install -g grunt-cli

 ### Running the app

 Runs like a typical express app:
     node app.js

 ### Development/Production mode

 Edit the file config/config.js and change the environment variables.
 Then run
     grunt server

 ### Running tests
     grunt test

 ### Package the app for production environment
     grunt

 ### Receiving updates from upstream